FluffyBullet/exertFitness/README.md

  6. Input Labels are designed to move up on selection, when entered with a value the label will remain above the entry.
 But for "Target" entry, the label hides behind the input text causing an overlap.<br>
     <img src="assets/images/readme_files/input_label_error.png" alt="Target value entered at 5000 but clashing with label of 'Target'"><br>
     * Fix - this was found to be caused as the label was not associated with the input.
 Using the For tag with a matching ID links both fields together preventing the text to move back over/under the input value.
-### Current Bugs
- 2. If table allowed 3 and 4 to be displayed with different answers, but 5 was not showing
- 3. Imported tables not showing headers
  7. Google Graphs not displaying - advised variable of google.visualization not defined
+    * This was text provided by  websites on how to import the google chart onto the website.
+With this not working, I re-evaluated swapping to ploty graphs.
  8. Wrapping input entries with form tag causes buttons and functions to clear all data and loop without progressing to the next stage.
     * This results in input fields not requiring data to be entered before proceeding to the next stage.
+Removed form tag from the website as not submitting or retrieving to databases/API's.
+### Current Bugs
  9. After entering calories per meal, updating the form resulted in a conflict of data for the Pie Chart display.
 When hovering over, the old data is displayed then reverted back on exit.
  10. If entered target field with small or undivdeable values, the system calculates to decimal placements:<br>
     <img src="assets/images/readme_files/odd_values.png" alt = "target values displayed with decimal placements">
+    * This will be eliminated by rounding the value down to the nearest integer, to be updated at a later stage.
+ 11. Final comparative graph showing duplicated values in nill entry. i.e if entering meals for a 3 meal day, but then using 4 days at a later stage, the additional meal copies the closest relevant value - Breakfast having value of 250, Morning Snack if value of 0 will also show 250.
+    * As a working progress, the final chart only displays the three consistant meals, Breakfast, Dinner and Lunch.
+This is to be reviewed at a later date and updated.
 *********************

 ### Technologies used: